-Identify common pathophysiologic conditions in abdominal trauma patients;
+Identify common pathophysiologic conditions in abdominal trauma.

-Generate a differential diagnosis of potential traumatic injuries based on history, mechanism, and physical exam;
+Generate a differential diagnosis of potential traumatic injuries based on history, mechanism, and physical exam.

-List commonly utilized imaging modalities in abdominal trauma;
+List commonly utilized imaging modalities in abdominal trauma.

-Discuss the eventual disposition of abdominal trauma patients based on their diagnosis;
+Discuss the eventual disposition of abdominal trauma patients based on their diagnosis.

-Appreciate the necessity for emergent surgical intervention in certain abdominal trauma conditions.
+Appreciate the necessity for emergent surgical intervention in certain abdominal trauma conditions

 Initial Actions and Primary Survey

-Abdominal Trauma can present in multiple ways.
-They can be brought by Emergency Medical Transport, in which case they are typically boarded and collared.
-They can also on occasion be brought by private vehicle, in which case the prudent plan of action is to apply a C Spine collar and proceed in accordance with ATLS guidelines.
+Abdominal trauma can present in multiple ways.
+Patients brought by Emergency Medical Transport are typically immobilized with spine-board and cervical-collar precautions.
+Patients may also present via private vehicle, in which case the prudent plan of action is to rapidly assess the ABCs while applying spinal immobilization and proceeding in accordance with ATLS guidelines.
 Of note, occult cervical spine injury is unlikely in patients with penetrating trauma.
 Unless there is a deficit or concerning mechanism (blunt trauma combined with penetrating trauma), a cervical collar is rarely necessary and may hinder treatment in penetrating trauma victims.

-B (Breathing and Ventilation): Is the breathing labored?
-Bilateral symmetric breath sounds and chest rise?
+B: Breathing and Ventilation (Is the breathing labored?
+Bilateral symmetric breath sounds and chest rise?)